Q: Alcojet is not dispensing/dissolving in my lab washer. Do you know why this would happen?

-A. When this happens to clients, the most common cause is putting Alcojet® Low Foaming Powdered Detergent into an already wet dispenser cup.
+A: When this happens to technicians, the most common cause is putting Alcojet® Low Foaming Powdered Detergent into an already wet dispenser cup.
 The caking effect is made worse if the Alcojet powder does not immediately dispense before running the washer.
 This causes the wet Alcojet powder to sit in the wet detergent dispenser cup, cake up solidly, and form a “cement” pack.
 When the wash cycle finally pops the dispenser door, the detergent will not dissolve.
 The cement or undissolved Alcojet is hydrated detergent ingredients that have become largely insoluble.
 Essentially phosphates and silicates that have become hydrate complexes that can be very hard to dissolve.

 In very unusual cases, the washer may actually be malfunctioning and opening the cup at the wrong time.
 At the start of the wash cycle (usually the 2nd cycle after the prewash), you can usually hear the door pop open.
 If it is opening at some other time, then possibly the washer needs maintenance or any programmed cleaning cycle may need to be reviewed and fixed.